DTJF/libpruio/src/doc/_6_messages.md

-\Item{"pinmux failed: P._.. -> x.." (points replaced by numbers)} The CPU ball isn't in the required modus and needs a new pinmux setting, but the required CPU ball (parameter `Ball`) is not specified in the libpruio device tree overlay, or the overlay isn't loaded, or pinmuxing isn't supported for that state. -> Check the parameters `Ball` and `Mo`.
-Make sure that the required modus is defined in the libpruio device tree overlay and that overlay is loaded.
+\Item{"pinmux failed: P._.. -> x.." (points replaced by numbers)} The CPU ball isn't in the required modus and needs a new pinmux setting, but the required CPU ball (parameter `Ball`) is not specified in the
+\Proj device tree overlay, or the overlay isn't loaded, or pinmuxing isn't supported for that state. -> Check the parameters `Ball` and `Mo`.
+Make sure that the required modus is defined in the \Proj device tree overlay and that overlay is loaded.
 Or consider to use the loadable kernel module and execute with administrator privileges.